python-poetry/poetry/docs/managing-dependencies.md

 {{% note %}}
 **A note about defining a `dev` dependencies group**

-The proper way to define a `dev` dependencies group as of Poetry 1.2.x is the following:
+The proper way to define a `dev` dependencies group since Poetry 1.2.0 is the following:

 ```toml
 [tool.poetry.group.dev.dependencies]